 Emma Gomez joined ACS in July 2019 and currently serves as the Development Associate.
 She previously served as the Strategic Engagement Fellow.

-Prior to joining ACS, Emma was an intern at Physicians for Human Rights, The Synergos Institute, and DLA Piper.
+Prior to joining ACS, Gomez was an intern at Physicians for Human Rights, The Synergos Institute, and DLA Piper.

 Gomez received her B.A. in human rights and political science from Columbia University.
 At Columbia, she was a trip leader for the Columbia Outdoor Orientation Program and a member of the Roosevelt Institute.
 She is originally from North Carolina.